 You will never know how brave you are until you take that first step into your fear.
 The greatest lie you will tell yourself is that you “can’t.”
 The first step is always the hardest.
 The ones that follow often lead to fulfilment and empowerment no matter what actually transpires.
 Just doing that hard thing will strengthen you and help you realize you have more courage than you know.

 You should expect your life to have some serious lows, massive disappointments, and humiliating shame.
 You are not immune to making mistakes.
-You will never be perfect, so prepare yourself for these falls and understand that it’s what you do with these low points that matters.
+You will never be perfect, so prepare yourself for these falls and understand that it’s what you do with these low points that matter.
 Give yourself an abundance of grace when you mess up because although guilt and shame can be a useful moral barometer, they can also sabotage your peace.
 Take responsibility for your actions and do everything you can to resolve and redeem the situation.
 Remember that some of the greatest life lessons come from the hardest falls.
 Sometimes growing hurts.

 We live in a world of mass media that often defines success by beauty, wealth, and fame.
 Please don’t believe these metrics.
 Your success is solely based on your happiness, fulfilment, and peace.
 Don’t accept any other definition this world gives because it will only lead you down empty roads with a malnourished heart.
 What brings you deep joy?
 What fuels your passion and fulfils your purpose?
 What brings meaning to your life and challenges you to grow?
 Pursue a life that answers those questions, and you will find true success.